act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 ### Applicability

-This rule applies to any element with the [semantic role](#semantic-role) of `heading` that does not contain unicode characters in other [categories]((https://www.fileformat.info/info/unicode/category/index.htm)) than the seperator categories.
+This rule applies to any element with the [semantic role](#semantic-role) of `heading` that is [included in the accessibility tree](#included-in-the-accessibility-tree), and does not contain unicode characters in other [categories]((https://www.fileformat.info/info/unicode/category/index.htm)) than the seperator categories.

 ### Expectation 1